danielharrell/SumLect2015/Lost_Idea_LA.md

 about what we have lost.
 And a case for this will be made in the second part of my lecture.
-One way to speak of the two senses together, in another formulation of the lecture's proposal, will be that *we* are lost, once the idea of a liberal art is lost.
+One way to speak of the two senses together, in another formulation of the lecture's proposal, is that *we* are lost, once the idea of a liberal art is lost.

 ## Part One